armada-ths/old.armada.nu/content/recruitment.md

 * Boost your CV
 * Pre access to all events in Armada in November and throughout the year
 * Learn how to interview
-* The chance to lead a team of 5-15 people
 * Attend the Grand Banquet
 * Inside connections with employers
 * Team building activities with companies
 * Friends for life
-* A cruise together with all of Armada at the end of the year
 * Merch & tons of fun

 - - -